Cape independence: Right to self-determination

-In addition, the South African Constitution makes it clear that both the Bill of Rights, and the Constitution itself, must consider International Law.
+On the other hand, the South African Constitution makes it clear that both the Bill of Rights, and the Constitution itself, must consider International Law.

-Section 39(1)(b) states:When interpreting the Bill of Rights, a court, tribunal or forum (b) must consider international law;Section 233 states:When interpreting any legislation, every court must prefer any reasonable interpretation of the legislation that is consistent with international law over any alternative interpretation that is inconsistent with international lawSince 1994, South Africa has ratified three international covenants which guarantee the right of self-determination to all peoples.
+Section 39(1)(b) states:When interpreting the Bill of Rights, a court, tribunal or forum (b) must consider international law;Section 233 states:When interpreting any legislation, every court must prefer any reasonable interpretation of the legislation that is consistent with international law over any alternative interpretation that is inconsistent with international lawSince 1994, South Africa has ratified three international covenants which guarantee the right of self-determination to all peoples:

 On 9 July 1996 South Africa ratified the African Charter on Human and Peoples’ Rights (ACHPR) which, in Article 20, states that all peoples have the right to exist, that their right to self-determination is unquestionable and inalienable, and that they can freely pursue their economic and social development according to the policy they have freely chosen.

 On 10 December 1998 South Africa ratified the International Covenant on Civil and Political Rights (ICCPR) which, in Article 1, states that all peoples have the right to self-determination, and by virtue of that right they can freely determine their political status and freely pursue their economic, social, and cultural development.

 On 12 January 2015 South Africa ratified the International Covenant on Economic, Social, and Cultural Rights (ICESCR) which, in Article 1, again states that all peoples have the right to self-determination, and by virtue of that right they can freely determine their political status and freely pursue their economic, social, and cultural development;

-The right to self-determination has been proposed as a route for creating a legal framework wherein the Cape could secede from South Africa.
+Thus the right to self-determination has been proposed as a route for creating a legal framework wherein the Cape could secede from South Africa.